 As an affirmation of Innocent’s efforts, several studies have shown that to develop, West Africa needs to invest in its bulging number of youths below the age of 30 who constitute a significant proportion of the region’s population.

-The Fellowship will provide support (technical assistance and sub-grants) and unique learning opportunities for young Nigerians.
+The Youth Fellowship Programme will provide support and unique learning opportunities for young Nigerians.
 The fellowship engagements will be built around three key disciplines:

 - Management – Social Innovation, Social Entrepreneurship and Nonprofits